marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> array([99.6535, 41.9045, ..., 79.5712, 119.777])
 ```

-A useful method to check if all data is properly loaded is to verify is the size of the data set is correct.
+A useful method to check if all data is properly loaded is to verify is the lenght of the data set is correct.
 This can be checked using the Python built-in method ```len``` as follows:

 ```python
 >>> len(areas)